About Jagged Globe

 Jagged Globe was the first British company to organise a professionally-led expedition to Everest and continues to develop innovative trips to mountains worldwide.

-After taking over the site, we made many incremental improvements, securing the site with an SSL so that it all ran over the encrypted HTTPS protocol, updating password encryption to modern standards, taking payments to trips online (using SagePay) and moving the entire site to a server with PCI standard security.
+After taking over the site, we made many incremental improvements, securing the site with an SSL so that it all ran over the encrypted HTTPS protocol, updating password encryption to modern standards, taking payments for trips online (using SagePay) and moving the entire site to a server with PCI standard security.